threader/PC-Tuning/docs/post-install.md

         ```bat
         fsutil behavior set disablelastaccess 1
         ```

-    - Disable spot corruption handling.
-It is better to debug manually as this feature does more harm than good

-        ```bat
-        fsutil behavior set disablespotcorruptionhandling 1
-        ```

-    - Disable memory paging file encryption

-        ```bat
-        fsutil behavior set encryptpagingfile 0
-        ```

     - Configure NTFS quota violations to be reported in the system log every 3 hours instead of every hour